Chocolate Truffle Dessert

 - In a large bowl, cream butter and sugar until light and fluffy.
 Add chocolate; mix well.
 Add egg yolks, one at a time, beating well after each addition.
 Add milk and vanilla; mix well.
 Combine the flour, baking powder and salt; stir into chocolate mixture just until blended.

 - In a small bowl, beat egg whites until soft peaks form.
 Fold into batter.
 Pour into a greased and floured 9-in. springform pan.
 Place on a baking sheet.
-Bake at 350° for 25-30 minutes or until a toothpick inserted near the center comes out clean.
+Bake at 350° for 25-30 minutes or until a toothpick inserted in the center comes out clean.
 Cool completely on a wire rack.

 - In a small saucepan, combine chocolate chips, 3/4 cup cream, sugar, butter and coffee granules.
 Cook and stir over low heat until sugar is dissolved and chips are melted.
 Stir a small amount of hot liquid into egg yolks; return all to the pan.
 Cook and stir for 2 minutes or until mixture is slightly thickened.
 Remove from the heat; stir in vanilla.